AyanRuzdan/redrum/CSE325 OPERATING_SYSTEMS_LABORATORY/Notes.md

 12116032
 ```

 ### 3. Create a copy of the file you have created with your registration number.
-Now delete the original file.
+Now delete the original file

 Ans.